How do I update my model? On the resilience of Predictive Process Monitoring models to change: Background

 \subsection{Concept Drift}

 In Machine Learning, \emph{Concept Drift} refers to a change over time, in unforeseen ways, of the statistical properties of a target variable a learned model is trying to predict.
-This drift is often due to changes in the target data w.r.t. the ones that were used in the training phase.
+This drift is often due to changes in the target data w.r.t. the one that was used in the training phase.
 These changes are problematic as they cause the predictions to become less accurate as time passes.
-Depending on the type of change (e.g., gradual, recurring, or abrupt) different types of techniques have been proposed in literature to detect and handle them~\cite{DBLP:journals/csur/GamaZBPB14, DBLP:conf/sbia/GamaMCR04, DBLP:journals/ml/WidmerK96, DBLP:journals/ml/SchlimmerG86}.
+Depending on the type of change (e.g., gradual, recurring, or abrupt), different types of techniques have been proposed in the literature to detect and handle them~\citep{DBLP:journals/csur/GamaZBPB14, DBLP:conf/sbia/GamaMCR04, DBLP:journals/ml/WidmerK96, DBLP:journals/ml/SchlimmerG86}.

-Business Processes are subject to change due to, for example, changes in their normative, or organisational context, ad so are their executions.
+Business Processes are subject to change due to, for example, changes in their normative, or organisational context, and so are their executions.
 Processes and executions can hence be subject to Concept Drifts, which may involve several process dimensions such as its control-flow dependencies and data handling.
-The Concept Drift phenomena has originated few works that focus on drift detection and localisation in procedural as well as declarative business processes - see \cite{DBLP:journals/tnn/BoseAZP14,DBLP:conf/ida/CarmonaG12} and \cite{DBLP:conf/otm/MaggiBCS13}, respectively - as well as to attempts to deal with it in the context of \ppm~\cite{DBLP:conf/IEEEscc/MaisenbacherW17}.
+For instance, an organisational change might affect how a certain procedure is managed by employees in a Public Administration scenario (e.g., a further approval by a new manager is required for closing the procedure), or a normative change might affect either the way in which patients are managed in an emergency department (e.g., patients have to be tested for COVID-19 before they can be visited) or the age of the customers who are allowed to submit a loan request procedure in a bank process.
+The Concept Drift phenomenon has originated few works that focus on drift detection and localisation in procedural and in declarative business processes - see \citep{DBLP:journals/tnn/BoseAZP14,DBLP:conf/ida/CarmonaG12} and \citep{DBLP:conf/otm/MaggiBCS13}, respectively - as well as on attempts to deal with it in the context of \ppm~\citep{DBLP:conf/IEEEscc/MaisenbacherW17,DBLP:conf/bpm/PauwelsC21}.